CS 23001 Lab Policies

 When a lab instructor is grading the labs, the instructor will not spend time fixing programs that do not compile.

 There will be a large point deduction for programs that do not compile, and they will not otherwise be graded.
-Depending on deadlines you may get some points back if you file your program (see regrade section).
+Depending on deadlines you may get some points back if you fix your program (see regrade section).

 Additional Notes